TormodLandet/raschii/documentation/theory.rst

 Air phase models
 ================

-Raschii was origially written to provide good initial conditions for an exactly divergence free two-phase Navier-Stokes solver based on DG FEM, Ocellaris_.
-In order to initialise the domain with a divergence free velocity field it is important to also compute the velocities in the air phase in a consistent manner.
+Raschii was originally written to provide good initial conditions for an exactly divergence-free two-phase Navier-Stokes solver based on DG FEM, Ocellaris_.
+In order to initialise the domain with a divergence-free velocity field it is important to also compute the velocities in the air phase in a consistent manner.